 - Usually involves signing a long term lease, which can be risky.

-- Will need to hire and train a team, and possibly invest in WMS software.
+- Will need to hire and train a team, and possibly invest in Warehouse software.
+You can learn more about what to look for in a warehouse management software here.

 - May require moving to new locations several times as the business grows.